jeroensmink98/voicesportstat/backend/TRANSCRIPTION_STRATEGY.md

 ## 🔧 **How It Works**

 ### **1. Audio Collection Phase**
-- Audio chunks (250ms each) are collected in real-time
+- Audio chunks (~250ms each) are collected in real-time from the browser `MediaRecorder`
-- Chunks are buffered in session storage
+- Chunks may be `audio/webm;codecs=opus` or `audio/wav`, depending on browser support
+- The backend decodes each session’s audio to PCM S16LE 16k mono and aggregates it
 - User sees real-time feedback and chunk acknowledgments

 ### **2. Batch Processing Triggers**